sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 }
 ```

-# Java Interview Questions 51-60 - Spoken Answers

-## 51. Can a constructor be called directly from a method?
+### 51. Can a constructor be called directly from a method?

 No, you cannot call a constructor directly from a regular method.
 Constructors are only called during object creation with the "new" keyword, or from other constructors using "this()" or "super()".
 If you need constructor-like functionality in a method, create a separate initialization method instead.